aminulmizi/aminulmizi.github.io/_projects/RC-CAR.md

 </p>

 <p>
-    My first attempt of powering the motor was by using a breadboard and breadboard power module, 2 10KΩ resistors, a PCF8591 chip (ADC chip) and a L293D chip (motor controller chip).
+    My first attempt of powering the motor was by using a breadboard and breadboard power module, teo 10KΩ resistors, a PCF8591 chip (ADC chip) and a L293D chip (motor controller chip).
 I followed a freenove starter kit tutorial in setting up the circuit, this tutorial can be found <a href="https://github.com/Freenove/Freenove_Ultrasonic_Starter_Kit_for_Raspberry_Pi/blob/master/Tutorial.pdf">here</a> on page 162.
     <figure>
         <img src="https://i.imgur.com/NO1CZre.jpg?3" alt="Breadboard setup" style="width:200px;height:250px;"/>
         <figcaption style="text-align: center; font-size: 15px; font-style: italic;"><strong>Breadboard Circuit</strong></figcaption>